 Carole Dean Bio

-…the woman behind the grants
+…the woman behind the Roy W. Dean Grants

 As a little girl in Texas, Carole dreamed of movies and movie stars as she traded fan magazines with friends.
 When she made it to Southern California in her first job, she fell in love with the Hollywood scene on her first date there.
 Married to a cinematographer, she got to be around filmmaking and was fascinated by it.
 But, bored at home with a young child, lots of free time, and a brilliant untapped mind for business, she figured out a way to become part of the film industry herself.
 What she created helped many filmmakers get started and nurtured a burgeoning independent film industry.